liuxiaoyu-fiveleven/Typeless-AD-Hider/README.md

 Lightweight, battery-friendly, and unobtrusive.

+macOS only,
-macOS only; Windows version coming soon.
+Windows version coming soon.